Biswajitsahoo897/Gfg_160_DaysCoding/README.md

 ### 19. Bit Manipulation: Simplify Binary Operations (Days 156–160)

 ## 🔥 Progress Tracking
-Each day, a new folder is added containing the problem statement and solutions in multiple programming languages (Python, Java, C++).
+Each day, a new folder is added containing the problem statement and solution in Java.
 The progress will be updated regularly.

 ## 📖 How to Contribute
 If you wish to contribute: